wesjrock/mipscpu/README.md

 The control signals issued by the UC will be represented in its code as bits of an integer variable (32 bits).
 The order of the control bits in this 32-bit variable is as follows:
 ![Screenshot 2](img/img2.png)

-The implementation of the work must use these control signals in this order.
+The implementation of the project must use these control signals in this order.
 Changes in the data path of the MIPS Multicycle CPU architecture, so that the new instructions can be implemented, are already in the block diagram of the attached figure (highlighted in red).
 This data path can not be changed either.
 Again, any error / doubt / difficulty checked in the given data path, contact the teacher directly so that the issue is resolved properly.
 The new instructions lui, ori, andi, slti, bltz and bne are specified in the Patterson & Hennessy Organization book (1998 or 2005).
 The new instruction moves (before a pseudo-instruction) will now have the Type-I format and the operation code 0x3F.
 This instruction moves rt, rs has the following semantics: rt = rs.
 Outside opcode, rs and rt, the remaining fields of the instruction have a value of zero.
 The number of cycles spent in executing the new instructions is: lui / bltz / bne / move 3 cycles and ori / andi / slti 4 cycles.